dustinknopoff/teacodebundles/Scripts and Global Variables.md

  //
  //  test.swift
  //
- //  Created by Dustin Knopoff on 25/09/2018.
+ //  Created by Dustin Knopoff on 18/10/2018.
- //  Copyright © 2018 Dustin Knopoff.
+ //  Copyright © 2018 Undefined Variable.
 All rights reserved.
  //
 ```